• Skip to content

 Meta descriptions are also very useful when the website url is being shared, i.e. through social media networks like Facebook, Linkedin, Twitter.
 Some of these platforms will pull the meta description or a couple of sentences as part of the post and display it in the share.

-Use Keywords and Search terms
+Keywords and Search terms in your Meta Descriptions

 Using keywords in the beginning of your meta descriptions is important.
 When writing a meta description, keep it short and concise.
 Consider what the searcher would use to search when looking for your product or service.